ogeesan/Imaging-Tools/Motion Correction/README.md

 - Easy specification of which files go where.

-- Automatically generates .tif with average of all frames processed.
+- Automatically generates .tif with average of all frames processed (totalaverage.tif).

-- Automatically generates average of individual trials.
+- Automatically generates average of individual trials (trial_avgs.mat)

 - Slick but unintrusive live progress report.